Delvaris/SteamTransactionHistory/README.md

 The release is a zip file containing a win64 executable and required dependencies to execute it in an environment that does not have the Python interpreter installed.
 It will eventually find a saved steam transaction history in the same directory, parse it, and provide the total transaction amount from January 28, 2017 to present.

-BeautifulSoup4 -> Pandas parsing code credit to Alexander Lacson, @max-torch.
+BeautifulSoup4 -> Pandas parsing code credit to Alexander Lacson, @max-torch on github.
 Rewritten not pulled.

 FAQ: